fr4nsys/apirest-to-soap-python/README.md

 ## Step 3: Make REST Requests

 Now you can send REST requests to the server on port 8122.
-Make sure to include the necessary data such as `texto` and `telefonos` in the POST request.
+Make sure to include the necessary data such as `text` and `phones` in the POST request.

 ## Step 4: Configured REST to SOAP Gateway